maracunha/todo-app/README.md

 Finally, the application will be available at `http://localhost:3000`

 ## 🪴 Live
-Can view live on: https://mystifying-hodgkin-6d03c9.netlify.app/
+You can view demo live on: [todo-app](https://mystifying-hodgkin-6d03c9.netlify.app/)

 server: github actions to do build and deploy on heroku